blazarcapital/shopify-test/README.md

 ------------
 To complete this test.
 1. Fork this repository
-2. Create a website based on the supplied PSD-file (it is not required to use the images from the PSD-file)
+2. Create a website based on the Figma file
 3. Create a pull request to this repository

 Note: Both products and collection have already been created in Shopify and available through Liquid.
 So there's no need to upload any assets.